StavrosD/AndReddit-Reddit_Client-Udacity_Android_Developer_Capstone_project/README.md

 AndReddit is a simple Reddit client.
 The API library is separete, you can easily use the library in your projects.
 This is my Capstone Project for the Udacity Android Developer Nanodegree (by Google).

+IMPORTANT:
-IMPORTANT: Please replace the api keys inside the values/api_keys.xml file with your keys before running the application, otherwise it will not work.
+Please replace the api keys inside the values/api_keys.xml file with your keys before running the application, otherwise it will not work.
+Also replace the google-services.json file with your file.

 This application uses:
 - Reddit API